Journeys & Experiences

 Best Time To Visit:

-I would personally suggest you visit during September & October after the monsoon clouds float away!
-The sky is usually clearer, and the azure waters invariably make everything surreal.
+I suggest you visit during September & October after the monsoon clouds float away!
+The sky is usually clearer, and the azure waters make everything surreal.

-The months of July & August usually witness a major footfall in the valley, and thus, you’ll often find yourself surrounded by too many people!
-Also, there are possibilities of sudden showers, although the lake looks pretty gorgeous with the lush greens, growing on all sides.
+The months of July and August usually witness a major footfall in the valley, and thus, you’ll often find yourself surrounded by too many people!
+Also, there are possibilities of sudden showers, although the lake looks pretty gorgeous with lush greens growing on all sides.

 Where To Stay:

-There is a camping site located at a distance of about 5 KM from the lake.
-However, recently, the number of camps has been reduced.
-The other options are: hotels/homestays in Losar or Batal, the nearest villages where you can find decent places for accommodation as well as basic meals.
+There is a camping site about 5 km from the lake.
+However, the number of camps has been reduced recently.
+The other options are hotels/homestays in Losar or Batal, the nearest villages, where you can find decent accommodation and basic meals.

 Myths About The Chandra Taal

-During my recent visit, I overheard a conversation between Sahil (a friend from Himachal) and Ashok Bhaiya (the person driving our vehicle) which caught my attention and intrigued me immensely.
-That’s when I came to know about a Spitian Folklore about Chandra Taal, which says that the lake is taken care of by a mermaid, who often appears and steals stuff from unmarried men!
+During my recent visit, I overheard a conversation between Sahil (a friend from Himachal) and Ashok Bhaiya (the person driving our vehicle), which caught my attention and intrigued me immensely.
+That’s when I learned about a Spitian Folklore about Chandra Taal, which says that the lake is taken care of by a mermaid who often appears and steals stuff from unmarried men!

 The locals believe that once upon a time, a shepherd came and sat on the banks of the lake.
 The mermaid appeared and asked him to marry her.
 He refused her and left the place.
-The heartbroken mermaid, since then, has been living there and only unmarried men can see her!
+Since then, the heartbroken mermaid has lived there, and only unmarried men can see her!
 (Quite unbelievable, but people in the valley absolutely vouch for this tale!)

 How The Beauty Of The Lake Changes Every Season

-In October, it was the onset of winter.
-The sky was mostly clear and the water reflected the blue shades.
-It almost felt like the water of the lake was having some secret conversations with the sky.
-The rugged mountains surrounding the lake were already snowclad by then.
+In October, winter began.
+The sky was mostly clear, and the water reflected its blue shades.
+It almost felt like the lake’s water was having some secret conversations with the sky.
+By then, the rugged mountains surrounding the lake were already snowclad.

-Back in 2017, people were also allowed to visit the lake at night.
-It was a mere coincidence that we were at Chandra Taal on a full moon night, and we hiked up at around 11 O’clock, to watch the lake shimmer in the celestial lights.
+In 2017, people were also allowed to visit the lake at night.
+It was a coincidence that we were at Chandra Taal on a full moon night, and we hiked up at around 11 O’clock to watch the lake shimmer in the celestial lights.

 We had spread our shawl on the bank to lie down and gaze at the sky, till we froze (quite literally!)!

 Sadly, night treks to Chandra Taal are no longer allowed.
-A few months back, Himachal Tourism Board and the Koksar Gram Panchayat passed a notice which mentioned that camping near the Chandra Taal Lake would be banned, due to the accumulation of kitchen waste and other garbage around these camps, which is now threatening the ecosystem & the existence of the lake.
+A few months back, the Himachal Tourism Board and the Koksar Gram Panchayat passed a notice stating that camping near Chandra Taal Lake would be banned due to the accumulation of kitchen waste and other garbage around these camps, which is now threatening the ecosystem and the lake’s existence.

-And then, I was back there again in August 2019, to see a completely different picture!
+Then, I was back there again in August 2019 to see a completely different picture!
 The lake looked pale blue, reflecting the cloudy monsoon sky.
-Green grass grew around the lakeside, with purple & yellow wildflowers, blooming here & there.
-Considered to be the ‘high season’ when people visit Spiti Valley, I witnessed a crowd that was bigger than what I had ever imagined!
+Green grass grew around the lakeside, with purple and yellow wildflowers blooming here and there.
+Considered to be the ‘high season’ when people visit Spiti Valley, I witnessed a crowd bigger than I had ever imagined!

-Unlike the previous visit, the rendezvous with Chandra Taal was for a shorter period this time!
-It wasn’t even 15 minutes that I started to walk along the bank with a friend accompanying me, and it started to drizzle.
+Unlike the previous visit, the rendezvous with Chandra Taal lasted a shorter period this time!
+It wasn’t even 15 minutes before I started to walk along the bank with a friend accompanying me, and it started to drizzle.

-Rains in the mountains can just out to be dangerous, and we had to take bigger steps to reach the parking lot, which is about 1.5 KM from the lake.
-The crowd also fizzled out in no time, as the drizzles turned to a heavy downpour.
+Rain in the mountains can be dangerous, and we had to take bigger steps to reach the parking lot, which is about 1.5 km from the lake.
+The crowd also fizzled out in no time, as the drizzle turned to a heavy downpour.

-By the time I reached the car, I was almost drenched & shivering, yet there was a contentment that filled my heart.
-I don’t know about the Gods & the fairies (neither do I believe in the myths & mysticism), but I do believe that nature can conspire to make things wonderful…and leave a mark on your memories, to last forever!
+By the time I reached the car, I was almost drenched and shivering, yet a contentment filled my heart.
+I don’t know about the Gods and fairies (nor do I believe in myths and mysticism), but I do believe that nature can conspire to make things wonderful and leave a mark on your memories to last forever!

 Frequently Asked Questions About Traveling to Chandra Taal